-Answer: Yes I have seen some of them blow air onto the spectacles to clean them.
-The moist from the air blown gets converted into droplets of water on the glass and hence can clean the spectacles.
+Answer: Yes, I have seen some people blowing air on to the spectacles to clean them.
+The moisture from the air blown gets converted into droplets of water on the glass and, hence, can clean the spectacles.

 Q2.
 Take a glass.
 Bring it near your mouth and blow hard on it.
 Do this two or three times.
 Does the glass look hazy?

-Answer: Yes by blowing air into the glass, the moist formed by the air blown comes in contact with the glass which makes the glass look hazy.
+Answer: Yes, by blowing air into the glass, the moisture formed by the air blown comes in contact with the glass, which makes the glass look hazy.
 It’s not just the glass even the mirror also becomes hazy when air is blown onto it.

 Q3.
 Can you make a mirror hazy in the same way?
 Can you tell by touching the mirror what made it hazy?
 Is the air you blew from your mouth dry or wet?

-Answer: Yes I can make the mirror hazy as well.
-When we blow the air, the moist formed by the air blown comes in contact with the mirror which makes the mirror look hazy.
-The air blew from the mouth is wet.
+Answer: Yes, I can make the mirror hazy as well.
+When we blow the air, the moisture formed by the air blown comes in contact with the mirror, which makes the mirror look hazy.
+The air blowing from the mouth is wet.

 – Take a deep breath in, Ask your friend to measure your chest with a thread.
 Measurement ….